Oriole Park at Camden Yards

 For a relatively small place, Camden Yards has plenty of things to do on gameday, both inside and outside of the ballpark.
 Let’s get you up to speed on your choices so you can maximize your experience.

 Just a note: the Orioles had drastically reduced their gate opening times in the last few years as they struggled with attendance.
-But with the team doing well, it appears that they have expanded them again, which is great news for everyone.
+But with the team doing better, it appears that they have expanded them again, which is great news for everyone.
 Those gate opening times are:

 Monday – Thursday: 60 minutes before first pitch